awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 # Importing data into Oracle on Amazon RDS<a name="Oracle.Procedural.Importing"></a>

-How you import data into an Amazon RDS DB instance depends on the amount of data you have and the number and variety of database objects in your database\.
+How you import data into an Amazon RDS DB instance depends on the following:
++ The amount of data you have
++ The number of database objects in your database
++ The variety of database objects in your database

 For example, you can use Oracle SQL Developer to import a simple, 20 MB database\.
 You can use Oracle Data Pump to import complex databases, or databases that are several hundred megabytes or several terabytes in size\.

 You can also use AWS Database Migration Service \(AWS DMS\) to import data into an Amazon RDS DB instance\.
-AWS DMS can migrate databases without downtime and, for many database engines, continue ongoing replication until you are ready to switch over to the target database\.
+AWS DMS can migrate databases without downtime\.
+For many database engines, ongoing replication can continue until you are ready to switch over to the target database\.
 You can migrate to Oracle from either the same database engine or a different database engine using AWS DMS\.
 If you are migrating from a different database engine, you can use the AWS Schema Conversion Tool to migrate schema objects that are not migrated by AWS DMS\.
 For more information about AWS DMS, see [ What is AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)\.

-Before you use any of these migration techniques, we recommend the best practice of taking a backup of your database\.
+Before you use any of these migration techniques, we recommend that you back up your database\.
 After you import the data, you can back up your Amazon RDS DB instances by creating snapshots\.
-Later, you can restore the database from the snapshots\.
+Later, you can restore the snapshots\.
 For more information, see [Backing up and restoring an Amazon RDS DB instance](CHAP_CommonTasks.BackupRestore.md)\.

 **Note**
 You can also import data into Oracle using files from Amazon S3\.
 For example, you can download Data Pump files from Amazon S3 to the DB instance host\.
 For more information, see [Amazon S3 integration](oracle-s3-integration.md)\.